-- 1. Allow staff to be without current, enforced, written human resource policies that clarify expectations and working conditions, provide for effective handling of grievances, and protect against wrongful conditions. - Permit staff to be without adequate protection from harassment and bias. - Permit staff to be uninformed of the performance standards by which they will be assessed. - 2.
+- 1. Allow staff to be without current, enforced, written human resource policies that clarify expectations and working conditions, provide for effective handling of grievances, and protect against wrongful conditions. - o Permit staff to be without adequate protection from harassment and bias. - o Permit staff to be uninformed of the performance standards by which they will be assessed. - 2.
 Fail to take appropriate action when the President becomes aware of any violation of law, collective bargaining agreement, or any College policy. - 3.
 Retaliate against any staff member for non-disruptive expression of dissent. - 4.
 Allow staff to be unprepared to deal with emergency situations. - 5.
 Permit staff to be without reasonable opportunity for professional growth and development. - 6.
 Fail to submit a monthly Human Resource action report. - 7.
 Fail to submit an annual Human Resource monitoring report that addresses the policy outcomes identified.

-enunge Log Date of Change Description of Change Governance Unit 03-07-22 Initial Adoption Board of Trustees 06-15-23 Minor grammatical edits; Added monitoring expectations Board of Trustees
+Change Log Governance Unit: Board of Trustees

+Date Description of Change

+03-07-22 Initial Adoption

+06-15-23 Minor Grammatical Edits; Added Monitoring Expectations

+04-24-24 Board Reviewed, No Changes

-Policy Title: Student Relationships Policy Type: Board - Executive Limitations Responsible: President Related Policies: B2000, B2001, B2002, B2203 Linked Procedures: None Related Laws: None Related Standards: None HLC Criterion: 1B3, 1C2, 1C3, 2A2, 3B3, 3C2, 3C3, 3C4, 3D
+Policy Title: Student Relationships

+HLC Criterion: 1B3, 1C2, 1C3, 2A2, 3B3, 3C2, 3C3, 3C4, 3D